Contributing

 mainfollowing the naming convention above. - Make your changes following the code standards.

-- Test your changes manually in a cluster.
+- Test your changes in a cluster when behavior depends on Kubernetes integration.

 - Run quality checks (